Progress

 Recent Progress: Decrease

-The recent biennial period of 2020-2021 saw a decrease in miles opened from dam removal projects, from 1318.7 miles in the previous period to 32.6.
+The biennial period of 2020-2021 saw a decrease in miles opened from dam removal projects, from 1318.7 miles in the previous period to 32.6.
 The workgroup attributes the especially low number of miles added this past biennial period to the effects of the COVID-19 pandemic, since fish passage activities paused for an extended period.
 Apart from 2019, when most of the miles were opened through one dam removal project, there has been a recent decrease in miles added annually over the past few years.
 This general decline in miles also reflects a drop in the number of dam removals, since the easiest and least costly dam removal projects have been completed.

 Outlook: On Course